BonfaceKilz/feedanalyser/README.md

 ### What is Feed Analyser?

 This aggregates content from different channels and displays them in one place.
-In most hackathons, organisations and sometimes events, content is spread over different places e.g. Discord, slack, IRC, mailing list, issue trackers etc. This project aims to aggregate to fetch news from different places and displays them in one place.
+In most hackathons, organisations and sometimes events, content is spread over different places e.g. Discord, slack, IRC, mailing list, issue trackers etc.
+This project aims to aggregate news from different places and display them in one place.

 For now, the project supports twitter and github.